340B Drug Pricing Program in Michigan

 In addition, the program includes a number of community health centers and specialty clinics.

-*(hospitals serving a high percentage of Medicaid patients)
+*hospitals serving a high percentage of Medicaid patients

-How 340B Impacts Michigan Communities
+How 340B Helps Michigan Communities

-Creating financial assistance programs for low-income patients.
+- Financial assistance programs for low-income patients.

 For more information, contact advocacy at the MHA.